 They each have their strong suits and drawbacks.
 If you’re buying a desktop computer, chances are, you’re not planning to pack it up in a bin bag and head to another country.

 If freedom to travel is part of your core objectives with remote work, a good choice would be a small to a medium-sized laptop, with 13–15 inches of display.
 Or an iPad Pro paired with the Mac Mini.
 Or an Android tablet, depending on your needs and tastes.

-Your computer will be the brain of your operation, connecting to other pieces of tech to make up your high-quality remote workspace.
+Your computer will be the brain of your operation, connecting to other pieces of tech to make up your high-quality remote office.
 Whichever you choose, spend enough on high-quality tools.

 It was Abraham Lincoln (not me) who said, “If I only had an hour to chop down a tree, I would spend the first 45 minutes sharpening my axe.”.